-Late Submission Policy: Homework Assignments should be submitted by the posted deadlines.
+Late Submission Policy: Assignments and quizzes should be submitted by the posted deadlines.
 Accommodations for late submission might be made at student's request (assuming this request is made in a timely manner) at the instructor's discretion.
-The priority will be marking submitted assignments and posting the answers to OWL reasonably promptly after the assignment deadline as a study aid for students.
+The priority will be marking submitted assignments and quizzes and posting the answers to OWL reasonably promptly after the assignment deadline as a study aid for students.
 No late assignments will be accepted, for any reason, after the answers are posted.
-Students should complete laboratory exercises according to the posted schedule.
-Students must contact the instructor promptly if they are unable to meet a laboratory submission deadline and seek an accommodation.
-Laboratory assignments will generally not be accepted after the posted deadline unless an accommodation is granted for exceptional circumstances.

-Assignment Submission Locker: Submission of any and all course work (homework, lab reports) will be done online using OWL.
+Assignment Submission Locker: Submission of any and all course work (homework, quizzes) will be done online using OWL.
 A submission locker will not be used.

 Academic Consideration: Students who require academic consideration due to medical or personal reasons should alert the instructor of their situation as soon as possible.
-As all homework assignments and laboratory reports can be completed over an extended period, academic consideration is generally only grounds for an extension on submitting that assessment, not an excuse for failing to complete that assessment.
-In particular, each laboratory exercise must be completed, or the student will receive 0% for that exercise.
-Students with academic consideration can have their lab session rescheduled, but under no circumstances will their grade for that lab exercise be waived.
-Students under exceptional circumstances (i.e. prolonged leave of absence) may qualify for having the grade of individual homework assessments redistributed or use their final exam grade instead; these will be assessed at the instructor's discretion based on circumstance.
+As all homework assignments and quizzes can be completed over an extended period, academic consideration is generally only grounds for an extension on submitting that assessment, not an excuse for failing to complete that assessment.
+Students under exceptional circumstances (i.e. prolonged leave of absence) may qualify for having the grade of individual homework assessments and quizzes redistributed or use their final exam grade instead; these will be assessed at the instructor's discretion based on circumstance.

 Use of English: In accordance with Senate and Faculty Policy, students may be penalized up to 10% of the marks on all assignments, tests, and examinations for improper use of English.
-Additionally, poorly written work (except final examination) may be returned without grading.
+Additionally, poorly written work with the exception of the final examination may be returned without grading.
 If resubmission of the work is permitted, it may be graded with marks deducted for poor English and/or late submission.

-Attendance: Any student who, in the opinion of the instructor, is absent too frequently from class, laboratory, or tutorial periods will be reported to the Dean (after due warning has been given).
+Attendance: Any student who, in the opinion of the instructor, is absent too frequently from class or tutorial periods will be reported to the Dean (after due warning has been given).
 On the recommendation of the department, and with the permission of the Dean, the student will be debarred from taking the regular final examination in the course.
-Attendance may be assessed by the frequency of that student's access to OWL.